-Only the TTL I/O lines have a user-configurable line mode.
+The I/O lines of the TTLIO type have a user-configurable line mode.

-A TTLIO can operate as an input or as an output.
+The line can operate as an input or as an output.

-When used as input, no configuration is required since at power-up all TTLIO ports are configured as Inputs.
+When used as input, no configuration is required since at power-up all TTLIO lines are configured as inputs.

-When used as output, the user has the choice between 3 configurations of the line driver.
-The line driver can be configured in 3 ways::
+When used as output, the user has the choice between 3 configurations of the line driver:

-- As a totem-pole driver capable of driving low and high. - As an open-collector driver capable of driving low only - As an open-emitter driver capable of driving high only.
+- □ totem-pole driver capable of driving low and high or - □ open-collector driver capable of driving low only or - □ open-emitter driver capable of driving high only.

-The two latest configurations allows wired-AND configurations.
+The two latest configurations allow wired-AND configurations.

-8.6.
+8.5.
 I/O Lines Specifics